Table of Contents

 You must have seen a local substation that supplies electrical power to your home or power to road lighting columns of your local area, but do you know what is a substation and how does a substation work?

 The substation is used to transmit the voltage low to high or high to low and then distribute it to the power centres.
 The electric power needs to transmit to a great distance; therefore, it is transmitted with a high voltage and low current level to minimise transmission losses.

 Substation comes with various supporting devices such as fuses, circuit breakers, etc to protect and distribute the power in the most efficient way.
 Substations are normally placed in an open environment within a closed fenced compound.

 Following are the Key function of the Substation:

-As stated above Substation are used to step up the voltage and lower down the current for transmission first, then the voltage is stepped down for distribution to deliver the current to the households and business units.
+As stated above Substations are used to step up the voltage and lower down the current for transmission first, then the voltage is stepped down for distribution to deliver the current to the households and business units.

 Switches are provided to disconnect the network and/ or feeder circuit from the main power system.
-The disconnection process takes place to isolate the associated equipment of substation from the network.
+The disconnection process takes place to isolate the associated equipment of the substation from the network.
 It is required when there is a high demand and switching of voltage would potentially be a dangerous task.

 In case of huge power demand, substation, power network and associate equipment’s would face significant overloading, as a result, Power Cut takes place to protect the network.